 The creator of Nonviolent Communication is Marshall B. Rosenberg, who spotted that the way in which we use language in many cultures favours the escalation of violence.
 Traditional forms of communication encourage people to focus on judging others instead of discovering what other people feel and what is important to them.

-Besides, I run the Warsaw Empathy Group, I offer training courses and individual support.
-I am the author of the online course “Four steps to a better relationship with others and myself” (at the moment only in Polish).
+Besides, I am the author of the online course “Four steps to a better relationship with others and myself” (at the moment only in Polish).
 I got to know Nonviolent Communication in 2010.
-I am on the path to CNVC certification.